arcomage/arcomage-hd/troubleshooting.md

 ## Browser Support

-The game officially supports all individual versions of actively maintained browsers with more than 0.2% global market share (`>0.2% and not dead`).
+The game officially supports all individual versions of actively maintained desktop and mobile browsers with more than 0.2% global market share (`>0.2% and not dead`).
 Click "[supported browser list](https://browsersl.ist/#q=%3E0.2%25+and+not+dead)" and check if your browser is supported.
 Upgrade your browser if it's not supported.

 <details><summary><strong>Click to show a list of browsers tested to run or not run the game in 2021 (maybe outdated)</strong></summary>